na-nan-ya/61040-portfolio/assignments/pset1.md

 	   a Password

 **actions**
 register(username: String, password: String, email: String): (user: User, token: Token)
    **requires** email is not already registered and username does not exist
    **effects** emails a secret token to the user’s email address

 confirm(username: String, token: Token): (user: User)
 	**requires** the token provided by the user matches the token sent by email
 	**effects** registers user by creating a new account

 authenticate(username: String, password: String): (user: User)
 	**requires** username exists and password matches username
 	**effects** logs in user to previously created account

 **Exercise 3: Comparing Concepts**

 **concept** PersonalAccessToken
 **purpose** reduce user authentication vulnerabilities with short-term, limited access password equivalents
-**principle**
+**principle** a user generates a new PAT with a given expiration date and description;
+			  they can create the token with specific access permissions;
+	 		  the token expires after the given date, leading the user to generate a new one if desired.

 **state**
 a set of Users with
    a unique username String
    a set of personal access Tokens

 a set of Tokens with
    a name String
    an Expiration date
    a set of access Permissions

 **actions**
 createToken(username: String, name: String, date: Expiration, access: Permissions): (token: Token)
    **requires** an existing account associated with the username
    **effects** generates and returns a new token associated with username

 deleteToken(token: Token)
    **effects** removes Token from set of Tokens associated with username

 When the article says ‘Treat your access tokens like passwords’, I think the author intends to emphasise the need to keep them safe and private the way we know how to handle passwords; not that they have the same purpose or operational principle.
 From my understanding, passwords are used for user authentication and account access, but they are not very secure as they're rarely updated and grant a third party unrestricted access to the user’s entire account if compromised.
 On the other hand, Personal Access Tokens (PATs) are much more secure since they can be limited to specific actions (like API access or certain repositories), and have fixed expiration dates which can prevent long-term damage if leaked to malicious third parties.